galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 ## Postgres

 PostgreSQL maintains its own user database apart from the system user database.
 By default, PostgreSQL uses the "peer" authentication method which allows access for system users with matching PostgreSQL usernames (other authentication mechanisms are available, see the [PostgreSQL Client Authentication documentation](https://www.postgresql.org/docs/current/static/client-authentication.html).

 For this tutorial, we will use the default "peer" authentication, so we need to create a PostgreSQL user matching the system user under which Galaxy is running, i.e. `ubuntu`.
 This is normally done with the PostgreSQL `createuser` command, and it must be run as the `postgres` user.
 In our case, we will use the `natefoo.postgresql_objects` role to handle this step.

 > ### {% icon hands_on %} Hands-on: Installing Postgres
 >
-> 1. Open `group_vars/galaxyservers.yml` and add some variables to configure Postgres:
+> 1. Create and edit `group_vars/galaxyservers.yml` and add some variables to configure Postgres:
 >
 >    ```yaml
 >    postgresql_objects_users: